eProsima/vulcanexus/docs/rst/enhancements/keys/topic-keys.rst

 Using Topic Keys
 ^^^^^^^^^^^^^^^^

-For details on how to use topic keys in *Vulcanexus*, please refer to the documented tutorials in this regard :
+For details on how to use topic keys in *Vulcanexus*, please refer to the documented tutorials in this regard:

   * :ref:`topic_keys_tutorial`
   * :ref:`filtered_topic_keys_tutorial`